Institute of Understanding

 SHJ has three steps.
 Each step is practical, and each step opens when you are ready.

 This is the base.
-It is about stabilising your body and mind so you have energy, clarity, and consistency.
+It is about building steadier rhythm so energy, clarity, and consistency become easier to repeat.

 Step 1 focuses on five pillars: